Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Combined Equation-of-state constraints

 The simulated population consists of $10^4$ signals from the above distributions.
 Due to the uncertainty in the BNS merger rate density~\cite{gwtc3_pop,LIGOScientific:2025pvj}, this corresponds to anywhere between $5\times10^{-3}$ and $0.75$ years of observation.
-Under the design sensitivity of CE (with squeezing), 95\% of the signals have SNRs $\lesssim 0.47$, and only 9 signal photons are recorded.
-In contrast, 1104 classical noise photons are recorded with the design sensitivity classical noise, down to 105 if the classical noise is reduced by an order of magnitude.
-Inference needs to overcome the noise background and disentangle the signal from the noise photons.
+Under the design sensitivity of CE (with squeezing), 95\% of the signals have SNRs $\lesssim 0.47$, and only {22} signal photons are recorded.
+In contrast, {3607} classical noise photons are recorded with the design sensitivity classical noise, down to {388} if the classical noise is reduced by an order of magnitude.
+Inference {accounts for the noise background} and {detection hinges on our ability to disentangle} the signal from the noise photons. {In other words, what is important is how the noise and signal photons enter the likelihood and if the signal photons are statistically resolvable.
+The Bayesian inference presented here shows that the few signal photons ``stack'' sufficiently to constrain the posterior in spite of the background photons, which appear randomly and simply reduce the statistical efficiency of inferences on the signal photons.
+In contrast, homodyne readout can be thought (heuristically) to have 1/4 of a photon worth of random amplitude in every template.
+Squeezing reduces this background corresponding the variance reduction in dBs.
+CE's 8db of squeezing at high frequencies then corresponds to 0.04 photons/temporal-mode, or about 16/per-event -- considerably more total than by photon counting.
+Bayesian inference on the homodyne readout is known to handle a Gaussian noise background and here we study the ability to handle temporal-mode tagged photon counting.}